 About Rebecca Swenson

 I am a Licensed Clinical Psychologist who provides evidence-based treatments for anxiety, OCD, eating disorders, and other emotional/behavioral health issues.
-I work primarily with children, adolescents, young adults, and their families, providing individual and family therapy.
-I also have specialized training in pediatric psychology, and provide therapy to youth with co-occurring psychological and medical problems (e.g., issues coping with chronic illness/medical procedures), as well as to those affected by family illness.
-Additionally, I offer parent coaching for concerns ranging from promoting the social/emotional development of a new infant to increasing compliance and emotional regulation skills in your preschooler with positive parenting strategies.
+I work primarily with children, adolescents, young adults, and their families.
+I have specialized training in pediatric psychology, and provide therapy to youth with co-occurring psychological and medical problems (e.g., issues coping with chronic illness/medical procedures), as well as to those affected by family illness.
+Additionally, I offer parent coaching services to caregivers who want to parent more intentionally and peacefully.
 If your child is having an issue that you think I could help with, please reach out today!
 I would love to see how I can help your child and family to thrive.